lwjohnst86/analyzing-cohorts-course/chapter1.md

 ---

-## Questions and answers we can get from cohorts
+## Prevalence, incidence, and what questions to ask

 ```yaml
 type: VideoExercise